MikeiLL/mz-mindbody-api/README.txt

 = v2.10.4 =
 Fix bug in get_registrants.
+Migrate some css to child plugin.

 = v2.10.3 =
 Tested up to 6.5.2
 bugfix: missing classId in retrieve registrants
+Clean out some old code.
+Remove some logging.

 = v2.10.2 =
 bugfix: show registrants hadn't been working because data-classid was missing.